The Jungle Cat (Felis chaus) is a common wild cat species throughout Asia, preferring riverine and wetland habitats in the west of its range.

 Family: Felidae (cats)

 Species: Felis chaus (Jungle Cat)

-Up to ten subspecies have been recognized in the past.
-The latest taxonomic revision proposes three subspecies pending further research:
+Up to ten subspecies have been recognized in the past, however the last Felidae taxonomy revision in 2017 proposed three subspecies pending further research:

 1. Felis chaus chaus - Egypt and Middle East to Turkestan, Uzbekistan, Kazakstan and Afghanistan (riverine habitat)